 The trial lawyers of Krupnick Campbell Malone are proud of our 45-year record of excellence.
 Courtroom preparation is the trademark of our litigation firm.
 The firm’s resources, careful preparation and experience ensures that each case, no matter how large, will be clearly presented to the jury.
 Because the firm’s strength has been in innovation, creativity, and preparation, we have been able to achieve an outstanding record of success.
 We are justifiably proud of the verdicts and settlements we have obtained.
-Our outstanding national reputation, which has been built around ethically and successfully helping more than 25,000 clients in every imaginable type of personal injury case over the course of the past 45 years.
+Our outstanding national reputation, which has been built around ethically and successfully helping more than 25,000 clients in every imaginable type of civil case over the course of the past 45 years.
 Our law firm takes great pride in knowing our cases have helped to create changes in the way products are manufactured, roads and buildings are designed and constructed, and health care is provided, benefiting all of society.

 Krupnick Campbell Malone is also proud of the leadership its attorneys have provided to our profession including: President of the Academy of Florida Trial Lawyers, President of the Broward County Bar Association, four Presidents of the Broward County Trial Lawyers’ Association, President of the Broward County Women Lawyers’ Association, President of the Broward County Federal Bar Association and membership on the prestigious Board of Governors of The Florida Bar.